MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/use-the-insights-new.md

  * "Will get back to you by end of the week with a suitable meeting time"
  * A colleague asked you three days ago: "Please review this deck by the end of the week"

-### To use this card
+### To use this insight

  * In the **Insights** pane, select **View outstanding tasks**.
-This card is available only in English.
+This insight is available only in English.

    ![Test email - read stats](../../images/mya/use/test-email-read-stats.png)

-   This opens a panel that displays insights cards for each of your suggested outstanding tasks.
+   This opens a panel that displays insights for each of your suggested outstanding tasks.

    ![Suggested tasks](../../images/mya/use/suggested-tasks-62.png)